 Math & Fisheries Science Mini-Course (2016)

 I was startled by how much high school math I used in my early graduate school courses.
 For example, matrix multiplication can be used for estimating population viability of polar bears, and the first derivative of a curve is the foundation of maximum sustainable yield in fisheries science.
 So in collaboration with Kristin Hunter-Thomson and James Stundon, I designed a course with the goal of introducing high school students to ways that the math they’ve learned can be applied in fisheries science, and then taught the course in a calculus course at Mastery Charter Thomas Campus after the AP Calculus exam.
 Students learned to plot and analyze length-weight fish data they collected in both Excel and R, and then applied those skills to answer questions using real, heretofore unanalyzed data on brook trout, river herring, black sea bass, and marsh killifish.
 Read more about the course here.
-A curriculum for this course is under development and should be available summer 2017.
+A curriculum for this course is under development.

 Population dynamics of sea nettles in Barnegat Bay (2013)